Reporters Can and Should Restructure Their Stories About Climate-Change-Related Severe Weather Events

-Climate Cast, hosted by Paul Huttner, and on that day, July 11, his guests were Magill, who is also president of the Society of Environmental Journalists, and Genevieve Guenther, founder and director of EndClimateSilence.org.
+Climate Cast is hosted by Paul Huttner, and on that day, July 11, his guests were Magill, who is also president of the Society of Environmental Journalists, and Genevieve Guenther, founder and director of EndClimateSilence.org.
 The day’s topic: “When does climate change become climate crisis?”

 The answer is “decades ago,” but back to Magill….

 Magill said cause-effect judgements should be left to climate experts and attributed to them in the story, not left as unattributed assertions.